jpreecedev/developerhandbook/src/content/blog/passport.js/how-to-add-passportjs-facebook-strategy/index.md

 ---
-layout: post
 title: How to add Passport.js Facebook Strategy to your website
 description: As part of this mini-series on Passport.js, we look at how to add Facebook strategy to an existing Node Express website
-date: 2019-10-07
+pubDate: 2019-10-07
-categories: ['Passport.js', 'passport-authentication-series']
+categories: ["Passport.js", "passport-authentication-series"]
 seriesTitle: Comprehensive Passport.js Mini-Series
-group: 'Software Development'
+group: "Software Development"
-featuredImage: './passportjs-facebook-strategy.png'
+heroImage: /assets/passportjs-facebook-strategy.png
 ---

 Welcome to our mini-series on _Authentication using Node.js, Express, and Passport.js_.
 This comprehensive series is designed to teach you everything you need to know, as well as give you all the code required, to add authentication and authorisation to your existing website, or for a new-build from-scratch project.